 Kalari has a traditional orthopedic system which is known to help people with displaced bones.
 “People suffering from rheumatism, a type of arthritis, often come to my teacher’s house, to get cured,” says Dalal.
-The traditional method of healing includes usage of oils, pastes, herbs to treat muscle and bone injuries.
+The traditional method of healing includes the usage of oils, pastes, herbs to treat muscle and bone injuries.

-In a Kalari massage the therapist uses his hand and feet, applying pressure on the marma points or the 108 sensitive pressure points in the human body, which are said to hold the prana, or life’s vital energy.
+In a Kalari massage, the therapist uses his hand and feet, applying pressure on the marma points or the 108 sensitive pressure points in the human body, which are said to hold the prana, or life’s vital energy.
 Of these 64 are considered as kulamarma or deadly points, which could be used to heel or harm.
 If these points are pressed hard, it could result in trauma or even death.
 A kalari masseur uses the marma points to heal.

-Kalaripayattu has left its impressions on both wound and war.
+Kalaripayattu has left its impressions on both wounds and war.
 While its medicinal practice heals many, its fighting techniques were once used by warriors from the state.
 More subtly and creatively, the martial art has also shadowed various performing arts.

 Influencing other arts